-Once the universe of hospitals was stratified, up to 20% of the total number of U.S. hospitals were randomly selected within each stratum.
-If too few frame hospitals were in the stratum, then all frame hospitals were selected for the NIS, subject to sampling restrictions specified by states.
-To simplify variance calculations, at least two hospitals were drawn from each stratum.
-If fewer than two frame hospitals were contained in a stratum, then that stratum was merged with an "adjacent" stratum containing hospitals with similar characteristics.
+After stratifying the universe of hospitals, we randomly selected up to 20% of the total number of U.S. hospitals within each stratum.
+If too few frame hospitals appeared in a cell, then we selected all frame hospitals for the NIS, subject to sampling restrictions specified by states.
+To simplify variance calculations, we drew at least two hospitals from each stratum.
+If fewer than two frame hospitals were available in a stratum, then we merged it with an "adjacent" cell containing hospitals with similar characteristics.